frehner/modern-guide-to-packaging-js-library/README.md

 - `"."` indicates the default entry for your package
 - The resolution happens from **top to bottom** and stops as soon as a matching field is found; the order of entries is very important
 - The `types` field should always come first, and helps TypeScript find the types file
-- The `script` field should point to your `umd` bundle that can be placed directly in a `<script>` tag
+- The `browser` field should point to your `umd` bundle that can be placed directly in a `<script>` tag
 - The `module` field is an "unofficial" field that is supported by bundlers like Webpack and Rollup.
 It should come before `import` and `require`, and point to an `esm`-only bundle -- which can be the same as your original `esm` bundle if it's purely `esm`.
+As noted in the [formats section](#output-to-esm-cjs-and-umd-formats), it is meant to help bundlers only include one copy of your library, no matter if it was `import`ed or `require`ed.
 For a deeper dive and the reasoning behind this decision, you can read more [here](https://github.com/webpack/webpack/issues/11014#issuecomment-641550630), [here](https://github.com/webpack/webpack/issues/11014#issuecomment-643256943), and [here](https://github.com/rollup/plugins/pull/540#issuecomment-692078443).
 - The `import` field is for when someone `import`s your library
 - The `require` field is for when someone `require`s your library
-- `default` should always be last, and is meant as a fallback if nothing else matches

 If a bundler or environment understands the `exports` field, then the `package.json`'s top-level [main](#set-the-main-field), [types](#set-the-types-field), [module](#set-the-module-field), and [browser](#set-the-browser-field) fields are ignored, as `exports` supersedes those fields.
 However, it's still importantant to set those fields, for tools or runtimes that do not yet understand the `exports` field.

-If you have a "development" and a "production" bundle (for example, you have warnings in the development bundle that don't exist in the production bundle), then you can also set them in the `exports` field with `"development"` and `"production"`. `webpack` will recognize these conditions automatically, and Rollup [can be configured](https://github.com/rollup/plugins/tree/master/packages/node-resolve/#exportconditions) to recognize them as well.
+If you have a "development" and a "production" bundle (for example, you have warnings in the development bundle that don't exist in the production bundle), then you can also set them in the `exports` field with `"development"` and `"production"`. `webpack` will recognize these conditions automatically; however, while Rollup [can be configured](https://github.com/rollup/plugins/tree/master/packages/node-resolve/#exportconditions) to recognize them, that is something that you would have to instruct developers to do in their own bundler config.

 </details>